Year of Publication

 This study also provides a deeper analysis looking at the results of an expansion in Arizona.
 Arizona’s particular Medicaid program change assimilates the one proposed by the Federal government for 2014 and thus provides a data viewpoint that may be helpful in analyzing a policy change for Kentucky.
 This analysis looks at uncompensated care before and after policy implementation.
 The results show the percentage of uninsured patient discharges from hospitals decreased slightly while overall Medicaid discharges increased inversely.
 Private insurance discharges decreased inversely to the number of Medicaid patient discharges.
 Furthermore, the hospitals in Arizona saw a significant increase in total Medicaid hospital charges with a slight increase in uninsured charges after policy implantation in 2001.
 Then, through the application of a sensitivity analysis, cofounding variables were analyzed to assess causation and correlation.
 None of the results from the regression analysis displayed any statistically significant effect on uncompensated care.
 Overall, the results from the graphic analysis and the regression seem to be insignificant and inconclusive.
 Based on this analysis there is no certainty of saving significant amounts of state money on a reduction in uncompensated hospital care.
 More study is needed in order to determine if Kentucky should partake in the Medicaid Expansion.

 Rudacille, Matthew, "Could the Money Saved Through Uncompensated Hospital Care be Enough to Justify Medicaid Expansion in the State of Kentucky?"
 (2013).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 50.